KittyGiraudel/site/_posts/2013-02-04-css-gradients.md

 I had no idea how powerful CSS gradients could be until late 2011, when I found the [CSS3 Patterns Gallery](https://lea.verou.me/css3patterns/) made by Lea Verou.
 The idea that you can obtain many shapes using just gradients was a starting point for many CSS experiments I would later do.

 Recently, while browsing through the demos on CodePen, I came across [a CSS3 Color Wheel](https://codepen.io/bitmap/pen/eBbHt) and thought _hey, I could do it with just one element and gradients_.
 So I did and the result can be seen [here](https://codepen.io/thebabydino/pen/hkxGp).
-And now I'm going to explain the reasoning behind it.
+And now I’m going to explain the reasoning behind it.

 <figure class="figure">
 <img src="/assets/images/css-gradients/rainbow_wheel_screen.gif" alt="" />